OlesiaKubska/bouncing-simulator/README.md

 # Bouncing Simulator

-A bouncingl simulator implemented in Angular.
+A bouncing simulator implemented in Angular.
 The ball moves diagonally across a grid, bouncing off walls and changing direction upon hitting certain obstacles.

 ## Features
 - The ball starts from a position marked with '1' and moves diagonally.